Graduate International Student Admission Requirements

 5. Certification of Finances/I 20 Process (J-1 or F-1 Visa).

-Graduate students requesting an I 20 (J-1 or F-1 Visa) for the 2016 -2017 school year should be able to demonstrate the ability to pag at least $32,522 USD per year.
-Please not that this amount is an estimate and is subject to change at any time.
+Graduate students requesting an I-20 (F-1 visa status) or a DS-2019 (J-1 visa status) for the 2023 -2024 school year should be able to demonstrate the ability to pay at least $29,008 USD per year.
+Please note this amount is an estimate and is subject to change at any time.

 |Total (if no dependents)|